Join our Summer / Fall 2021 Internship Program!

 Depending on individual experience and interest, NaFFAA interns will have the opportunity to assist staff on the following initiatives, including, but not limited to:

 - Help coordinate initiatives such as NaFFAA’s Civic Leadership Forums, especially the Run For Office program

 - Help raise funds, research, select, and find opportunities for grant applications and matching programs

 - Help organize events and special projects as needed

-- Draft press releases, blogs, and social media posts, and oversee marketing/branding efforts
+- Draft press releases, blogs, and social media posts

 - Assist with data collection, manipulation, and presentation, literature searches, interviewing, and compiling reference and statistical data into easily understood formats